LeoLiu1998/leoliu1998.github.io/index.md

 ---
 Zeyu Liu (Leo) is a sophomore undergraduate in <a href="http://www.cs.washington.edu/" target="_blank">Paul G. Allen School of Computer Science and Engineering</a>at the <a href="http://www.washington.edu/" target="_blank">University of Washington</a>.
 He majors in Computer Science and Mathematics.
 He is working with <a href="https://www.cs.cmu.edu/~dcard/" target="_blank">Dallas Card</a> on document processing under the supervision of <a href="http://homes.cs.washington.edu/~nasmith/" target="_blank">Prof. Noah A. Smith.</a>

 His interest lies in foundamental problems in Natural Language Processing and Machine Learning.
-He wishes to an elegant mathematical structures to model language.
+He wishes to find elegant mathematical structures to model language.